 All in all, his character might have little relevance, but he is way more memorable than he could have been had he not been played and dressed as he was.

 WHY DO WE SAY THAT SOMETHING THIS CLASSIC IS CONSIDERED EXTRAVAGANT?

 All things considered, most of the costumes of Mirror Mirror are no different than most of the designs in any given Disney fairy tale movie: bigger than life, colorful and lightly inspired by 16th to 19th-century fashion.

 It's funny, then, to see this movie often described as "extravagant" when is nothing if not "classical" in regards to the fairy tale genre.
 When faced with this, it is impossible to deny the fact that the industry has gone through a 360º change in relation to fairy tales, and now, only want to produce big epics based on them.
 Huntsman was one of the first but look at Alice in Wonderland, at Maleficent... it's pretty undeniable.

 In such an industry, a classic fairy tale is labeled as extravagant because is completely out of their standards and market needs.

 Because of this change in trends regarding the fairy tale genre, doing a classical fairy tale is becoming, more and more, an act of subversion towards the mainstream, ironic as it is.

 Mirror, mirror is, by no means, a perfect movie.
 I don't even think it's a good movie.
 But what's good about it, it's really good, some of the best I've seen recently; the designs are perfect, the tone is great, the casting is great, certain visuals are great... but it's not what people want to see.
 And that's a shame.

-At this point, having seen many of this supposed grand epics of fairy tales, all I can say is: keep subverting and go back to the classics.
+At this point, having seen many of these supposed grand epics of fairy tales, all I can say is: keep subverting and go back to the classics.